 Treasurer: Steven Donnachie BA CA CMgr

-Steven is a self-motivated and strategic finance professional with a proven track record in Neogen Europe, a rapidly expanding international business with its Head Quarters in Auchincruive.
-Steven’s role is Division Manager, with responsibility for Accounts, Administration and Shipping.
-Steven is a champion for change and managing people in a dynamic environment with 17 years of experience in finance and operations.
+Steven is a self-motivated and strategic finance professional with a proven track record in Neogen Europe, a rapidly expanding international business with its European Head Quarters in Auchincruive.
+Steven’s role as Finance Director requires him to be a champion for change and manage people in a dynamic environment with 19 years of experience in finance and operations.

-For the past 17 years he has resided and worked in Ayrshire both in Accounting public practice and in industry.
-His present responsibilities extend to Stores and Logistics, Purchasing and Materials Management, Administration and Accounting, Facilities, Human Resources and Information Technology.
+For the past 19 years he has resided and worked in Ayrshire both in Accounting public practice and in industry.
+His present responsibilities extend to strategic growth of the business, Stores and Logistics, Purchasing and Materials Management, Administration and Accounting, Facilities, Human Resources and Information Technology

 Secretary: Faye Murfet

 Since 2009 Faye has been the Coordinator for South Ayrshire Alcohol and Drug Partnership (ADP) and has been leading on the phased implementation of a new recovery model, which helps individuals take charge of their own recovery and has an asset-based community development approach at its heart.

 Faye has been instrumental in the development of a number of recovery initiatives including RecoveryAyr, a registered SCIO charity with over 40 volunteers and 100 members; Café Hope, a local recovery café which celebrated its 4th birthday in 2017; the ADP Volunteer Peer Worker Training project which provides opportunities for individuals in recovery and family members to undertake work-based placements whilst completing SVQ qualifications; and the Steps for Change project, which provides a range of confidence building and training opportunities to support people to move forward with their recovery.